EndingCredits/Neural-Episodic-Control/README.md

 Technical improvements:
 * Implement a better approximate KNN algorithm
+  * Mostly done!
 * Add support for other environments (and alternative models)
+  * In progress
+* Merge history handling with saved trajectories and replay memory to save memory
 * Add saving and loading capabilities to model+dictionary (this might include partially implementing the DND in tensorflow)

 Experiments: